Breast Shield Sizing: How to Get the Best Fit

 - Using a ruler or measuring tape, measure the diameter (or distance straight across the middle) of your nipple at the base in millimeters.
 Do not include your areola.
 (Tip: Not in a “math” mood?
 1 cm = 10 mm.)

 - Based on your measurement, use the guide below to view Medela PersonalFit™ and PersonalFit PLUS breast shield sizes to determine which one is the right fit for you:

 If your nipple measures 16 mm in diameter, your recommended breast shield size is 21 mm.
 This is because the 21 mm shield fits nipples up to 17 mm in diameter.
 If your nipple diameter measures 24 mm, your recommended size would be 30 mm.

 Note that our PersonalFit Flex™ breast shields are available in four sizes – 21mm, 24mm, 27mm, and 30mm.
 We offer a 36mm size in PersonalFit and PersonalFit PLUS only, but not in PersonalFit Flex.

-Since your breast shield size is also dependent on breast tissue and skin elasticity, it’s important to confirm you’ve chosen the correct size for your Medela nipple shield.
+Since your breast shield flange size is also dependent on breast tissue and skin elasticity, it’s important to confirm you’ve chosen the correct size for your Medela nipple shield.
 Here’s how to check:

 - Using the 24 mm breast shields included with your pump (or the size chosen after measuring your nipples), center your nipple and gently hold the breast shield against your breast.
 (Note: pressing breast shields too hard against your breasts when pumping can block your milk ducts.)